gep13/gep13/input/blog/adnuguk-august-meeting.md

 Title: ADNUGUK – August Meeting
 Published: 10/8/2011
 Tags:
-- Meeting
+- meeting
-- SharePoint
+- sharepoint
-- SharePoint Online
+- sharepoint online
 ---

 It seems like ages since the last Aberdeen Developers .Net User Group meeting, but I am happy to say that our next event, scheduled for the 25th August, has now been confirmed.